ae-utbm/gateway/README.md

-# gateway
+# Gateway
-The gateway which make the link with all the services.
+The gateway which makes the link with all the services.